 At the ministerial meetings, participants had the opportunity to engage in policy debate, exchange lessons learned and hold each other mutually accountable for progress on improving access to sanitation and drinking water for all.
 During the preparatory process SWA organized a series of webinars.

-These ministerial meetings will build on previous SWA High-level Meetings of Ministers of Finance (in 2010, 2012, and 2014) and of ministers responsible for Sanitation, Water and Hygiene (in 2010, 2012, 2014 and 2016).
+These ministerial meetings built on previous SWA High-level Meetings of Ministers of Finance (in 2010, 2012, and 2014) and of ministers responsible for Sanitation, Water and Hygiene (in 2010, 2012, 2014 and 2016).
 The 2016 Meeting was the first occasion for the sector to come together after the Sustainable Development Goals (SDGs) were agreed.
 Countries and their partners discussed national planning to meet the challenges of the water, sanitation and hygiene-related targets and required resources.

-The main objective of the FMM is to get endorsement of key policy principles on sector financing required to meet the water, sanitation and hygiene-related SDGs targets, with an explicit focus on eliminating inefficiencies and achieving universal access.
+The main objective of the FMM was to get endorsement of key policy principles on sector financing required to meet the water, sanitation and hygiene-related SDGs targets, with an explicit focus on eliminating inefficiencies and achieving universal access.